-Conception can happen just before or after ovulation.
-This is the point in the menstrual cycle when the ovaries release an egg.
+Conception can happen just after ovulation.
+Ovulation is the point in the menstrual cycle when the ovaries release an egg.

 In a regular cycle, ovulation usually occurs around 10–16 days before a person’s next period.
 However, many have irregular cycles that change in length every month, so the exact day of ovulation often varies.

 - Sexual intercourse: During sex, sperm can enter the vagina.
 From here, it can swim up toward the uterus and find its way to the egg.
 This can take several days, with healthy sperm surviving inside the body for up to 5 days.

 - Intrauterine insemination (IUI): This involves a doctor inserting sperm into the uterus through a thin tube.
 A doctor may do this for people trying to get pregnant via sperm donation or for those opting for surrogacy.
 Surrogacy is when a person other than the biological parents carries the pregnancy.

 - IVF: This involves a doctor taking sperm and eggs from two people and combining them in a laboratory setting.
 IVF cannot guarantee fertilization will occur but creates the best circumstances possible for it to happen.